zeropoolnetwork/libzeropool-rs/libzeropool-rs-wasm/README.md

 Wasm/JavaScript version of [libzeropool](https://github.com/zeropoolnetwork/libzeropool).

 ## Install
+Bundler version:
+`npm i -S libzeropool-rs-wasm-bundler` or nodejs version:
-`yarn add libzeropool-wasm` or `npm i -S libzeropool-wasm`
+`npm i -S libzeropool-rs-wasm-nodejs`

 ## Configuration

 ### Webpack 5
-Make sure that the `experiments.asyncWebAssembly` is set to `true` and there is no `import` to `require` transformation happening before webpack has a chance to process you code.
+When using the bundler version, make sure that the `experiments.asyncWebAssembly` is set to `true` and there is no `import` to `require` transformation happening before webpack has a chance to process your code.

 For example, in your `tsconfig.json` set this option so that the typescript compiler does not transform your imports `compilerOptions.module = "es2020"`